-Indra Jatra is one of the most famous festivals of Kathmandu.
+Indra Jatra is one of the most famous festivals in Kathmandu.
 It lasts for eight days.
 This festival was commenced by Lichhivi king Gunakamadeva.

-The fairs and festival provided good entertainment to the mental satisfaction of the people.
+The fairs and festivals provided good entertainment to the mental satisfaction of the people.
 Festival also encouraged the feeling of mutual co-operation among the different activities of people.
 During festivals, people were much more vigorous in the repair of temples and shrines, and in clearing and decorating roads, courtyards and temples.
-Same time religious peoples distributed food and money to beggars and hermits.
+Same time religious people distributed food and money to beggars and hermits.

-During Indra Jatra fairs and festival held in Indra Dahanear Thankot, Kathmandu.
+During Indra Jatra fairs and festivals were held in Indra Dahanear Thankot, Kathmandu.
 People of Pokhara worship Lord Indra in the shrine of Hansapur.
-Near Hapsapur of Pokhara, there is a cave called Indra Cave or way to the heaven.
+Near Hapsapur of Pokhara, there is a cave called Indra Cave, or a way to heaven.

 During Indra Jatra week the Durbar Square of Kathmandu and Indra chowk comes to life every with the solemn beats and stylized gestures of the masked dancers and the Narayana or Trailokya Mohan Temple near Kumari Temple flanking the peacock-widowed residence of the vestal virgin depicts the ten incarnations of Lord Vishnu (Das Avatar) of Lord Narayana in tableaux bit up by crackling flares.
 Which is watched daily by a big crowd for eight days.